logrange/website/docs/concepts.md

 This document contains main concepts which are essential to understand how Logrange works.

 ## Introduction to Logrange database
-Logrange is streaming database.
-The _streaming database_ phrase means that Logrange is intended to work with streams of records.
-It is optimized to work with streams of data and comparing to _traditional databases_, Logrange provides very limited number of data operations.
+Logrange is a streaming database.
+The "streaming database" part in this phrase means that Logrange is intended to work with streams of records.

 A stream is a sequence of records, which is persisted in a partition.
 Partition is like a table in relational database, but with immutable records.
 Logrange allows to keep data in tens of thoursands of partitions and it is optimized for adding new records in fast and efficient manner.